062 67303 | info@asireland.ie | Clonpet Tipperary

 2. Insurance and Liability

-of an employed role, the employer’s organisational indemnity will normally apply.
+Supervisors ensure that appropriate professional indemnity cover is in place for the supervision they provide.
+Where supervision is delivered as part of an employed role, the employer’s organisational indemnity will normally apply.
 Where supervision is offered independently or in private practice, supervisors are required to hold their own professional indemnity insurance.

 3. Boundaries